-It’s a truth universally acknowledged that the Arnolfini Café has the best brownies this side of the pearly gates.
-Aside from that, the ’fini is a Bristol institution, with three floors dedicated to contemporary art in all its forms, from the calmly experimental to the downright bizarre.
-It’s an enormous old building that used to be a tea warehouse, in an unbeatable location, smack bang on the harbour side.
-There are live events throughout the year, from performances and one-off workshops to festivals.
-(The mind-scrambling live art fest In Between Time springs to mind) There’s a cosy reading room where you can broaden your knowledge, or just watch the water, and a bloody good bookshop too.
-In the summer it’s also the unofficial lounging spot for a post-work pint of cider.
-Take a seat on the pavement, lean back against the wall and don’t forget the brownies.
+It’s a truth universally acknowledged that the Arnolfini Café has the best brownies this side of the Pearly Gates.
+Aside from that, the ’Fini is a Bristol institution, with three floors dedicated to contemporary art in all its forms, from the calmly experimental to the downright bizarre.
+It’s an enormous old building that used to be a tea warehouse, in an unbeatable location smack bang on the harbourside.
+There are live events throughout the year, ranging from performances and one-off workshops to festivals.
+There’s a cosy reading room where you can broaden your knowledge, or just watch the water, and a bloody good bookshop too.

-Located in an impressive, Grade II listed building at the top of Clifton Triangle, the RWA has been in situ for more than 150 years.
+Located in an impressive, grade II-listed building at the top of Clifton Triangle, the RWA has been going for more than 150 years.
 It’s the place to come if marble stairs, opulent ceilings and award-winning deli cafés are your bag.
 With the Queen as head patron, this gallery is comfortably classical, exhibiting work from across the UK.
 Although it’s a tad old school, it’s actually not too stuffy.
-In some exhibitions, fine art mediums sit comfortably alongside work composed in earth and charcoal, or eerie sculptures constructed from steel and bone-white sycamore.
-It’s all fairly safe art from established artists, alongside crowd-pleasing exhibitions like the recent British Wildlife Photography Awards show.
-True to the word ‘academy’, they’re increasingly big on education.
-Interested in embroidery, ink or collage?
-There are hands-on workshops for that, or longer evening courses with local artists and poets to improve your drawing or creative writing.
+In some exhibitions, fine art sits comfortably alongside work composed in earth and charcoal, or eerie sculptures constructed from steel and bone-white sycamore.
+For every era, the focus is very much on established artists.

-Trying to list the attractions at Bristol Museum & Art Gallery makes you sound like a carnival showman.
+Trying to list all the attractions at Bristol Museum and Art Gallery makes you sound like a carnival showman.
 Egyptian and Ancient Assyrian artefacts!
-Geology, diamonds and fossils!
-Alfred, the aforementioned stuffed gorilla!
+Diamonds and fossils!
+Alfred the stuffed gorilla!
 Contemporary ceramics and glassware!
 Not to mention the balcony gallery and an art collection ranging from Pissarro to the Old Dutch and Italian Masters.
 Stepping into the high atrium, and seeing the Bristol Boxkite suspended above your head in flight, there’s a feeling of childish excitement.
 Think the Natural History Museum, but with added Victorian and Edwardian paintings.
-Changing shows are just as bogglingly miscellaneous as the permanent collection, whether it’s early work by Turner, contemporary Chinese porcelain, or the Wildlife Photographer of the Year exhibition.
-Luckily, they’re heavily subsidised so you can see them all, and entrance to the rest of the museum is free.
-The café usually does a good quiche, too, which is all the encouragement anyone should need.
+Changing shows are just as bogglingly miscellaneous as the permanent collection.

-If the Arnolfini dominates one side of the Floating Harbour, Spike Island takes care of the other.
+If the Arnolfini dominates one side of the floating harbour, Spike Island takes care of the other.
 It’s in good company, spitting distance from the SS Great Britain and Aardman Animations.
-Focusing on contemporary art and design, with particularly impressive audio installations, it’s also home to an artistic community.
-The main exhibition space is cavernous, and shows are usually on a grand scale.
+Focusing on contemporary art and design, with particularly impressive audio installations, the main exhibition space is cavernous, and shows are usually on a grand scale.
 They’re almost always free, or at least heavily subsidised.
 There are regular talks by resident or visiting artists, and you might not escape without getting your hands dirty at one of the free art workshops for adults and children.
-Spike really comes into its own on open days, when you’re free to pester the artists in their studios to your heart’s content.

 In the heart of the city, down a dubious-looking brick alleyway, you’ll find Centrespace.
-A semi-industrial gallery and two floors of studios, it’s run co-operatively by a mixed-bag of artists, illustrators and craftspeople.
-You’ll find work of all forms here, by established professionals, early career artists, students and charities.
-The gallery itself comes complete with exposed steel-girders and a much-painted concrete floor.
-No pristine walls or commercial shows in sight.
-Centrespace – which has been around in one form or another since 1977 – aims to provide a platform for artists who might otherwise be overlooked, especially those just starting out.
+This semi-industrial gallery and its two floors of studios are run co-operatively by a collective of artists, illustrators and craftspeople.
+You’ll find work in all media here, by a mix of established professionals, early-career artists, students and charities.
+The gallery itself comes complete with exposed steel girders and a paint-splashed concrete floor.
 Programming is done by application; anyone can submit, so there’s no way of knowing exactly what the year’s exhibitions will hold.
 Whatever it is, you can guarantee it won’t be predictable.
-If you can just remember how to find that alleyway…